EndoTaishi/CLASSIC/tools/initFileConverter/README.md

 Create netcdf model initialization files from depricated INI (and CTM) file formats or fortran namelists {#initTool}
 ========

 The initFileConverter program takes in ASCII CLASS initialization files (.INI) and, if required, CTEM initialization files (.CTM) and converts them to the newer NetCDF format.
 It is also possible to take in a fortran namelist format.
 This is the preferred method for site-level users.

-An example namelist file is included in this directory.
+Two example namelist files are included in this directory. example.nml is for a single tile whereas exampleTwoTile.nml has two tiles in the grid cell.

 The expected format of the INI file is:
 <pre><code>